-The Java programming language1 is the dominating language when it comes to example code in the literature of refactoring, and is thus a natural choice.
-Java is perhaps, currently the most influential programming language in the world, with its Java Virtual Machine that runs on all of the most popular architectures and also supports dozens of other programming languages2, with Scala, Clojure and Groovy as the most prominent ones.
+Choosing which programming language to use as the target for manipulation is not a very difficult task.
+The language has to be an object-oriented programming language, and it must have existing tool support for refactoring.
+The Java programming language1 is the dominating language when it comes to examples in the literature of refactoring, and is thus a natural choice.
+Java is perhaps, currently the most influential programming language in the world, with its $Java\ Virtual\ Machine$ that runs on all of the most popular architectures and also supports2 dozens of other programming languages, with Scala, Clojure and Groovy as the most prominent ones.
 Java is currently the language that every other programming language is compared against.
-It is also the primary programming language for the author of this thesis.
+It is also the primary language of the author of this thesis.